Todayβs blog article will look at distinct animals with the shortest lifespan.

-Some of them live for a few days or weeks, while others may only live for a year or two at the most.
+Some of them live for a few days or weeks, while others may only live for a year or two.
 But what causes the lifespan of these animals to be so short?

-The environment in which an animal lives, the animalβs size, the availability of food sources, and its ability to defend itself are all important elements in determining an animalβs longevity.
+The environment in which an animal lives, its size, the availability of food sources, and its ability to defend itself are all important elements in determining an animal’s longevity.

-The ability to have healthy offspring is essential, yet sadly, some species are unable to survive even one successful pregnancy.
+Healthy offspring is essential, yet sadly, some species cannot survive even one successful pregnancy.

 1. Common Mouse

-The average mouse is between three and four inches in length and can survive in a wide variety of habitats thanks to its adaptability.
+The average mouse is between three and four inches long and can survive in various habitats thanks to its adaptability.

 They can make their homes in houses, farms, city buildings, or even woods.
 Since it only lives for a maximum of three years, the common mouse makes the list of Animals with the Shortest Lifespan.